 How serious is Hepatitis B?

-Hepatitis B can cause long term infection that leads to liver disease.
+Long-term infection with hepatitis B can cause liver disease.
 This can lead to death from liver cancer or cirrhosis.
 About 1 in 4 chronic carriers will develop cirrhosis or liver cancer.

 Hepatitis B is particularly likely to cause long term infection in babies and children.